Anytime Detection of Strategic Deviations in Multi-Agent Systems

 For a given player $i\in[n]$ and round $t$, define the per-round likelihood ratio

 Such likelihood ratios constitute canonical examples of e-values used in safe, anytime-valid inference \citep{wasserman2020universal,Shafer2021testing,grunwald2024safe}.
 Intuitively,~$E_{i,t}$ measures the evidence provided by the observed action $a_{i,t}$ in favor of the alternative strategy $\pi_i^{(1)}$ over the candidate $\pi_i$, given the current state $s_t$.
-The ratio indicates how much more (or less) likely the action was under the hypothesized deviation compared to the equilibrium play.
+The ratio indicates how much more (or less) likely the action was under the hypothesized deviation compared to the candidate policy.

 \begin{lemma} For any player $i$, we have

 where $\mathcal{F}_{t-1}$ is the filtration generated by all states and actions up to round $t-1$.
 Hence, $E_{i,t}$ is a valid e-value conditional on the history under the null hypothesis $\mathcal{H}_0$. \end{lemma} For clarity of exposition, we defer the proofs for all theoretical results in this section to Appendix~\ref{app:stochastic}.